dgrnbrg/appdaemon-configs/README.md

 You'll need to set up your room aliases, which map ESP32 devices to the room they belong to.
 If you notice that a device is read equally from multiple rooms, use the `secondary_clarifiers`, and then the next-most strong signal will disambiguate.
 This may require you to add more ESP32s to rooms for clarifying purposes.
+You can still include a `default` with the `secondary_clarifiers`, so that localization defaults to that room rather than `unknown`.

 Other settings aren't likely to need to change.